Synthesizer Based Efficient Self-Attention for Vision Tasks: Results

 \subsubsection{Quantitative Analysis of Image Captioning}

 The performance quantified by the seven metrics is summarized in Table~\ref{tab:imagecapresult}, from which we can see that both of LSTM-based and transformer-based image captioning framework perform worse than STT series for all seven metrics.
 It is interesting that LSTM-based model appears to be inferior to transformer-based models, given that transformer frees the model from sequential input dependence.
 Furthermore, all of modules from STT series tend to improve the results than traditional methods.
 Besides, MS (Tensor Mixture Synthesizer) seems to achieve most of the best results among the model zoo.
-Moreover, in comparison with baseline caption models with LSTM and Transformer, both SR (Tensor Random Synthesizer) and FSR (Tensor Factorized Random Synthesizer) yield better results with less time for testing, and fewer parameters.
-The alignments in transformer are conducted on one side of the feature map while dense synthesizer enables a competitive attention for three sides of the feature tensor, which might result in the overall performance superiority of STT against the baselines.